microsoft/pxt-arcade/docs/skillmap/mole/mole1a.md

 **🎡 Start with Instructions 🎡**

-- :comment: This is the **instruction panel**.
+This is the **instruction panel**.
 It has directions on what to do.

-- :lightbulb: Don't miss anything!
-Scroll down to the **double lines** before moving to the next instruction.
+---

-- :lightbulb: Be on the lookout for secret information!
+Be on the lookout for secret information!

 ~hint Click here to reveal hidden info 🕵🏽